Guide to Student Loan Relief for COVID-19

 Most private lenders offer deferment and forbearance options due to financial hardship.
 Most of these programs apply to student loan relief due to COVID-19.
 Contact your private loan servicer or lender to learn more about relief options for you.

-Take advantage of these student loan relief programs that are being offered due to COVID-19!
+Take advantage of these student loan relief programs that the government is offering due to COVID-19!